Every so often, nature likes to show off, and Kiama Blowhole is the perfect place to see it.

-This landmark has attracted people to the region for over 100 years, was first sighted by George Bass when he anchored his whale boat in the sheltered bay, now known as Kiama harbour, in December 1797.
+This landmark has attracted people to the region for over 100 years, and the first sightings were recorded by George Bass when he anchored his whale boat in the sheltered bay, now known as Kiama harbour, in December 1797.
 It is now estimated to attract 900,000 visitors each year.

-Only a short distance from the town centre and railway station, the Kiama blowhole has picnic areas and rock pool nearby.
-The Kiama Visitors Information Centre are located nearby.
-Public Toilets are always open, and Milk and Honey Cafe is located next to the Visitors Information Centre.
+Only a short distance from the town centre and railway station, the Kiama blowhole has picnic and parking areas, with a rock pool nearby.
+Public toilets are always open, and Diggies Cafe is located next to the Visitor Information Centre.